gpdowney/lightweightLSAT/pages/time/confidence.md

 If you don't feel at all confident, then fake it till you make it.

-Remember, there's no cost to missing a practice Q.
+Remember, there's no cost to missing a practice question.

 In fact, that's useful information.